hakaneroztekin/design-patterns-in-java/README.md

 Design patterns are a typical solutions to specific problems.

+---
+#### To Do
+- Review Readme, make it easier to read
+- Review Prototype example, use interface instead of a concrete class
+---

 ### Creational Design Patterns
 Creational patterns are focused on object creation and reuse.